enbnt/enbnt.github.io/content/posts/timeseries-basics.md

       which contain collections, as the hashcode is auto-generated for you and will hash over entire collections (these don't generally make the best keys, regardless).

-  - Runtime performance hits on re-size
+  - Runtime performance hits on resize

-    - This involves allocating larger arrays, copying, re-bucketing, and re-building the entire Map from scratch when a capacity limit has been met.
+    - This involves allocating larger sized arrays, copying, re-bucketing, and re-building the entire Map from scratch when a capacity limit has been met.

+    - Size hints can sometimes mitigate this, but you might not always have control

 You might decide that a [TreeMap](https://www.baeldung.com/java-treemap) or